1. Who is at risk of cholesterol?

 5. What in LoCol reduces cholesterol?

 The vegetable oil used in the manufacture of LoCol (which replaces the “bad” milk fat) contains Plant Sterols which are shown to reduce cholesterol by blocking the absorption of cholesterol from the diet.
 The oil also contains significant levels of polyunsaturated fats.
-The beneficial effect is obtained with a daily intake of 1.5-3g of plant sterols/stanols.
+The beneficial cholesterol reducing effect s obtained with a daily intake of 1.5-3g of various plant sterol/stanol containing products and as part of a well balanced, cholesterol reducing diet.
 The levels of cholesterol in the product are only 10% that of standard Cheddar cheese.